alistairjoelquinn/sn-typescript/README.md

 };
 ```

-Our reducer action object has been typed to allow anything to be recieved as the payload.
+Our reducer action object has been typed to allow anything to be received as the payload.
 If necessary a union type, or a custom Payload type, could be used to limit the possible values which are accepted.

 ```ts
 interface Action {